Social security contributions

 Net wealth/worth taxes

 In the Netherlands, wealth tax does not exist as such.
 The actual investment income received is not taxed.
-However, as part of the income tax system, the deemed income from the investment portfolio (e.g. bank accounts, shares) is taxed at the box 3 tax legislation, i.e. three ascending fixed rates of return, taxed at a rate of 30% based on the 1 January position/value of each year.
+However, as part of the income tax system, the deemed income from the investment portfolio (e.g. bank accounts, shares) is taxed under the box 3 system.
 Non-resident taxpayers and partial non-resident taxpayers are only taxed on a limited number of sources.
+For instance, non-residents are subject to taxation only on the net value of a limited number of Dutch assets, including the following:

 Inheritance, estate, and gift taxes